|

 but have taken part in other services (eg competitions), that information will

 be held only as long as necessary to ensure that the service is run smoothly.
-We
+In

-number of purposes related to the service you have signed up for.
-For example,
+purposes related to the service you have signed up for.
+For example, we may wish

-we may wish to provide you with password reminders or notify you that the
+to provide you with password reminders or notify you that the particular service

-for promotional purposes, such as notifying you of improvements to the service
+has been suspended for maintenance or notifying you of improvements to the service

 or new services on Transgender Zone

-or at a later time if you sign up specifically to receive such promotional
+site or if you sign up specifically to receive such promotional

 information, e.g. the Transgender